 Print journals have been around for a long time, with Philosophical Transactions, launched in 1665 by the Royal Society, being the world’s first and longest-running scientific journal.
 It was later split in two publications, one dedicated to physical sciences and one to life sciences.
 Print versions are still available and advertised on their website as great teaching resources.

 Established print journals are well known and highly regarded.
 For societies, printed publications confer a more tangible presence and prestige – members are sure to appreciate a well-bound publication sent in the post, rather than yet another email with a link to a digital publication.
 It is also a great way to keep in touch with members and send regular communications by post.

-Online journals or e-journals are growing rapidly and open-access ones offer content free of charge to readers.
+Online academic journals or e-journals are growing rapidly and open-access publications offer content free of charge to readers.
 Links can be shared with colleagues, other academics and the world via email or social media channels.

 Electronic journals offer extra audio and visual options, increasing their accessibility.
 They may have additional features such as links to other articles, keywords, interactive citations, multimedia components and the option to download as a PDF.

 Submissions are often processed faster and an article can be published in a matter of days, as we have seen with many Covid-19 research papers.